-Even the best strategy won’t improve your productivity if you don’t change your daily routines that the tool is embedded in, just as the fastest car won’t help you much if you don’t have proper roads to drive it on.
+Even the best strategy won’t improve your productivity if you don’t change the daily routines that the tool is embedded in, just as the fastest car won’t help you much if you don’t have proper roads to drive it on.

 Writing is not a linear process.
 We constantly jump back and forth between different thoughts.
 Even the best tools won’t make much of a difference if they are used in isolation.
 Only if they are embedded in a well-conceived working process can the tools play out their strengths.
 There is no point in having great tools if they don’t fit together.

 Slip-box is an open-ended process of writing, learning, and thinking.
 In the 1960s, Niklas Luhmann invented the slip-box system.

 He used to read a lot and like many others, he had collected many notes.
 He soon realized that his notes were not taking him anywhere.
 So, he developed a system to collect all of them in one place called a slip-box.